Skip to Content

 Although HiPP is, in general, less sweet than other formulas, its mild taste and odor are both pleasant, and most babies accept them without any major issues.

-As I’ve already explained above, the HiPP formula is not a single product – the whole range contains many different formulas that come in various forms and packages.
-Most of them are available in standard powder form (cans of 400/800 grams), but others can also come as ready-to-eat formulas, which are a perfect solution when you’re on the run.
+The HiPP formula range contains many different formulas that come in various forms and packages.
+Most of them are available in standard powder form (boxes/cans of 400, 600, or 800 grams).

-Prices of different HiPP products can vary slightly too, but, generally speaking, HiPP is one of the more affordable organic formulas on the market.
+Prices of different HiPP products can vary quite a bit too, but, generally speaking, HiPP is one of the more affordable organic formulas on the market.
 On the other hand, since you can currently buy this formula only online in the US, don’t forget about the shipping fees that can increase the total costs.

 Reviews

-The HiPP formulas are widely praised as a reliable solution for sensitive kids prone to constipation, colics, and refluxes.
-In Europe, HiPP formulas are even often recommended by pediatricians.
+HiPP formulas are widely praised as a reliable solution for sensitive kids prone to constipation, colics, and refluxes.
+They are also praised by any parent that is looking for a very organic formula.

 Of course, as one of the oldest formulas on the market, HiPP has also collected some less favorable reviews over the years.
 Some parents claim that it’s too fatty.
 Others say that their babies didn’t accept the formula because of its tastelessness and thick texture.